World Literatures in English

 Course syllabus

-The course, titled "Beyond Human Perspectives", delves into the field of literature and environmental humanities, which examines the multifaceted relationships between human and non-human animals and the environments they share.
+The course, titled "Beyond Human Perspectives: English Stories from Four Continents", delves into the field of literature and environmental humanities, which examines the multifaceted relationships between human and non-human animals and the environments they share.
 Through a wide selection of literary texts from across the English-speaking world, students will engage with thought-provoking perspectives on how humans perceive—and consequently represent—their encounters with other living beings and with the planet itself.

 These literary works offer rich and sundry portrayals of interspecies encounters and environmental consciousness.
 Together, we will explore how literature not only reflects but also challenges and reshapes our understanding of the more-than-human world.

-Part B of the course will be carried out as a joint international course in collaboration with North Bengal University, Siliguri, India.
+Part B of the course will be conducted as a joint international program in collaboration with North Bengal University, Siliguri, India.
 Some lectures will be given by Professor Binayak Roy and students will be invited to work in groups with Indian colleagues.
 Parts A+B are mandatory; Part C, while not mandatory, is fully integrated into the ecocritical and ethical approach of the course, and is therefore recommended.

 This program is valid until February 2027.